 Illegal things are still illegal, and violating your user agreement is a good way to get your streaming service shut down.

-For example, if your VPN provider is located in a country where the government could legally make VPNs hand over information, then your VPN could potentially have to hand over your personal information.
+For example, if your VPN provider is located in a country where the government could legally make VPNs hand over information, then your VPN could potentially hand over your personal information to a foreign government.
 Even if you personally don’t live in the same country as your VPN provider, your info could still be compromised.

 How to choose a VPN provider

 You don’t need to know the technical details of how each protocol works (unless you really want to).
 You just need to know which ones are the most secure.

-Somewhat secure VPN protocols:
+Somewhat secure VPN protocols

 Point-to-Point Tunneling Protocol (PPTP): PPTP is one of the oldest protocols around—Microsoft developed it in the 1990s.
 PPTP gives you a really fast connection and it works even on older devices.
 But its security isn’t the best—it can be cracked.

-Secure VPN protocols:
+Secure VPN protocols

 Layer 2 Tunneling Protocol with IPsec (L2TP/IPsec): L2TP/IPsec is a little bit newer than PPTP, and it’s more secure, but it’s also slower.
 Some websites that use firewalls might also block your L2TP/IPsec connection, which is annoying.

-Extremely secure VPN protocols:
+Extremely secure VPN protocols

 Secure Socket Tunneling Protocol (SSTP): SSTP is super secure but works only on Windows devices, so you can’t use it on your Macbook or iPhone.
 On the bright side, SSTP doesn’t get blocked by firewalls as much as L2TP/IPsec.

 Internet Key Exchange, Version 2 (IKEv2): You can use IKEv2 on basically any device (except Linux-based systems) and it’s very secure.
 It’s also faster than some other protocols like L2TP/IPsec.

 You can look at various VPN providers and see which protocols they use.
 Keep in mind, which ones you can use will also depend on what type of device you have.